Written by Mike Dixon, BSD Education

 Continuous Engagement

-As a virtual instructor, it can sometimes feel like you’re playing to an empty room.
-Our instructors keep teachers engaged throughout the session by asking questions that teachers will be able to answer with confidence.
+As a virtual instructor, it can sometimes feel like you’re playing in an empty room.
+However, our instructors keep teachers engaged throughout the session by asking questions that teachers will answer with confidence.

-For example, prompt participants with directions such as “go ahead and click that button and let me know what happens.”
-Answering questions like these can build confidence for the teacher but will also help to hold everyone accountable to follow along.
+Ex.
+Prompting participants with directions such as “go ahead and click that button and let me know what happens.”
+Answering questions like these can build confidence for the teacher and help hold everyone accountable to follow along.

-When leading 8 or more participants, the chat log becomes an important tool as people are often hesitant to speak up when they know others are listening.
-For large webinar-style trainings with 20+ attendees we recommend dedicating a second team member specifically to manage the chat.
+When leading 8+ participants, the chat log becomes an important tool as people are often hesitant to speak up when they know others are listening.
+For large webinar-style training with 20+ attendees, we recommend dedicating a second team member specifically to manage the chat.

 Don’t underestimate the power of short breaks every 90 minutes to allow teachers to refuel and refocus!